Rehabilitation and Diagnosis of Hearing Loss based on Electric Acoustic Interaction

 Introduction

 Hearing loss is the most common sensory deficit in the elderly, and it is becoming a severe social as well as a health problem.
-Across the whole lifespan, from newborns to the elderly, hearing loss impairs the exchange of information, thus significantly impacting everyday life, causing loneliness, isolation, dependence, frustration, and communication disorders.
+Across the whole lifespan, from newborns to the elderly, hearing loss impairs the exchange of information, thus significantly impacting everyday life.
+This can lead to loneliness, isolation, dependence, frustration, and communication disorders.

 Cochlear Implants